Position

 AND

-• Earned master’s degree from a regionally accredited institution; and seven (7) years of increasingly responsible experience as an academic administrator or in a faculty leadership role, at least two years of which years were in a management capacity involving student services functions, operations and activities, preferably in a California community college;
+• A master’s degree from an accredited college or university in a relevant field of study, and seven years of increasingly responsible experience as an academic administrator or in a faculty leadership role, at least two years of which years were in a management capacity involving oversight of instructional programs, preferably in a California community college.

 Experience and skill with addressing issues of equity; recent experience working with African American, Latinx, Native American, and other racially minoritized students and an understanding of how historical patterns of exclusions of these groups in higher education shape patterns of participation and outcomes; willingness to examine and remediate one’s relational practices to more effectively engage and support racially minoritized students; and a commitment to participatory governance, consensus building, and team approach to management.

-Effective Organizational Leadership Knowledge and evidence of leadership experience in higher education with a demonstrated understanding of the complex dynamics of a large multi-college district, including efficient and streamlined processes and procedures in fostering a campus climate that normalizes anti-racism and equity for racially minoritized students and students with intersectional identities.
-Experience in leading fiscal management, budgetary processes, strategic planning, human resources development, collective bargaining, curriculum and instruction, enrollment management, student services, facilities management, and fundraising a large multi-college district.
-Understands the importance of the College President’s role within the authority structure in a multi-college district.
-Engages in a creative, innovative, and collaborative manner with District and College leadership.
-Accesses and assimilates information through collection and use of quantitative and qualitative data for decision-making, planning, mobilizing resources, and motivating individuals to creatively overcome challenges facing the College and to make continuous improvements in operations, programming, procedures, and services.
+Effective Organizational Leadership Knowledge and evidence of leadership experience in higher education with a demonstrated understanding of efficient and streamlined processes and procedures in fostering an ethos that normalizes anti-racism and equity for racially minoritized students.
+Demonstrated skills and experience to lead in assigned areas and understands the importance of the Vice President role.
+Engages in a creative, innovative, and collaborative manner with all constituent groups.
+Accesses and assimilates information and uses quantitative and qualitative data for decision-making, planning, mobilizing resources, and motivating individuals to creatively overcome challenges facing the District and to make continuous improvements in operations, programming, procedures, and services.

-Collegial Consultation and Participatory Governance Has a clear commitment to collegial consultation and inclusion in the decision-making process.
-Exhibits a collaborative leadership style with all constituent groups to accomplish critical institutional objectives.
-Understands the philosophy and practices that are the foundations of AB1725.
-Works diligently to maintain and increase the environment of engagement and collaboration that is central to the new College governance structure.
+Collegial Consultation and Participatory Governance Demonstrates a strong commitment to collegial consultation and actively engages in inclusive in participatory governance decision-making processes.
+Leads collaboratively with all constituent groups to accomplish critical institutional objectives.
+Understands and applies the philosophy and practices of AB1725.
+Takes initiative to foster, expand, and sustain an environment of engagement and collaboration that is central to the College’s participatory governance structures (classified professionals, faculty, students and administrators).

-Values Diversity, Equity, and Inclusion Has strong cultural competency and has experience in leading a successful Diversity, Equity, Inclusion and Accessibility (DEIA) student experience and promotes a College-wide culture and climate that is welcoming and inclusive for students, classified professionals, faculty and administrators including but not limited to background and identity factors such as socio-economic, age, gender, ethnic, religious, sexual orientation, LGBTQ+, and disability status.
+Values Diversity, Equity and Inclusion Has strong cultural competency and has demonstrated experience in leading a successful Diversity, Equity, Inclusion and Accessibility (DEIA) student experience and actualizing a Collegewide culture and climate that normalizes equity with a heightened focus on racially minoritized and marginalized groups, and diversity, inclusion and accessibility for students, classified professionals, faculty and administrators including but not limited to background and identity factors such as socio-economic, age, gender, ethnic, religious, sexual orientation, LGBQT+, immigration and disability status.

-Collaborative Leadership Understands, appreciates, and follows the principles of community involvement and partner engagement in the advancement of the College mission and goals; builds and fosters mutually beneficial partnerships with K-12 school districts and baccalaureate granting institutions to advance student access and success.
+Collaborative Leadership Understands, appreciates, and follows the principles of community involvement and partner engagement in the advancement of the College’s missions and goals. builds and fosters mutually beneficial partnerships with K-12 school districts, baccalaureate granting institutions, and other workforce development and community partners to advance student access and success.

 Highest Ethics and Integrity Exhibits personal/professional ethics and integrity in all behavior and relationships with a strong sense of transparency, fairness, and equity in all decision making.

-Effectively Motivates Others Inspires trust and confidence through strong motivational skills and authentic engagement.
+Creates a Unifying Culture Inspires trust and confidence through strong motivational skills and authentic engagement.
 Exhibits outstanding communication skills, a strong work ethic, positive attitude, and enthusiasm for the work of the College.
 Is a successful team builder with a proven ability to motivate everyone to perform at their best by recognizing the potential in others.
-Demonstrates the experience necessary to develop high-performing leadership teams.
+Is responsive and able to develop strong relationships with student and administrative services.
+Practices and promotes a culture of respect and collaboration, to create a more inclusive workplace.

-Effective Leadership in a Complex Educational Environment Understands the College President’s role of finances in planning, budgeting, assessing, and leading continuous improvement within the authority structure in a multi-college district.
-Effectively manages all resources to advance the purposes of the College.
-Engages in a creative, innovative, and respectful manner with District and College leadership and external stakeholders.
+Effective Leadership in Complex Educational Environment Understands the Vice President’s role in planning, budgeting, assessing, and leading continuous improvement within the authority structure of the College.
+Demonstrated experience and skills to effectively manage integrated instructional services and related resources to advance the purposes of the College.
+Engages in a creative, innovative, and respectful manner with all stakeholders.
 Knowledge of California and federal polices, laws and regulations governing community colleges and accreditation expectations.
+Engages and supports professional development for their team.

-Communication Skills Communicate effectively with diverse internal and external constituencies while using interpersonal skills including tact, patience, and diplomacy.
-Actively seeks feedback to improve effectiveness.
+Communication Skills Communicates effectively with diverse internal and external constituencies while using interpersonal skills including tact, patience, and diplomacy.

 Application materials will only be accepted electronically.
 Please click the button below to apply: